varun19299/EE2016-Processor-8-bit/README.md

 9. reg_write: Is an entry in the register file (pointed to by rd) supposed to get an updated value in this instruction?

-10. alu_op: Type of instruction.
-00 for data processing, 01 for control flow, 10 for memory access.

 This reflects in PFCL Design, and ALU control Design.
 _________